There are four drivers which underpin our curriculum at Highfield Community Primary School:

 To promote physical health and wellbeing, a range of extra-curricular clubs gives learners an opportunity to access a variety of sports clubs after school hours.
 Our PSHE scheme provides children with opportunities to discuss and learn about personal health, wellbeing, safety, relationships (including anti-bullying work), differences and aspirations.
 Values education is embedded into the school curriculum to inspire children and adults to adopt and live positive human values.
 The focus on ethical and emotional intelligence, deepened relationships, social cohesion and a strong values-culture give pupils skills and attitudes to succeed in school and throughout their lives.
 Our diversity work helps children to realise that everyone is special and unique and we should celebrate differences and different kinds of families.

 In recognising the development of the whole child the pastoral support given to children so they can access the curriculum is very strong.
-Various programmes of support, such as a Nurture group and access to a school counsellor, are provided for children where a need has been identified such as self-esteem, anger management and bereavement.
+Various programmes of support, such as an SEMH class, lego therapy, ELSA and access to a school counsellor, are provided for children where a need has been identified such as self-esteem, anger management and bereavement.